meta-quest/Meta-Spatial-SDK-Samples/Showcases/focus/README.md

 ### Meta Spatial SDK version

-Check that you are using the latest version of Meta Spatial SDK AARs.
-AAR files are included in the libs folder, beneath app in the Project view: *YourProject > app > libs*.
+Check that you are using the latest version of Meta Spatial SDK in Gradle dependencies.

-You can check Spatial SDK version between the Gradle dependencies as well, in *build.gradle.kts*.
+You can check Spatial SDK version in *gradle.properties*.

 ### Deploy to your headset